-Long-term obligations consist of vendor financing obligations, claims and judgments, and compensated absences.
-The estimated liability for claims and judgments is \$1 million.
-The noncurrent liability for the compensated absences at September 30, 2022 is \$830,035 and the vendor financing obligations at September 30, 2022 is \$61,138.
+Long-term obligations include vendor financing obligations and compensated absences.
+The noncurrent liability for the compensated absences at September 30, 2023 is \$927,126 and the vendor financing obligations at September 30, 2023 is \$34,212.
 See Note 4 for additional details related to long-term obligations.